 Where your Sensitive Information is collected, it will only be used and disclosed by us consistent with this Privacy Policy for:

-• the primary purpose for which it was obtained;
+• the primary purpose for which it was collected;

 • a secondary purpose that is directly related to the primary purpose and which you would reasonably expect;